timjore/two-cents/src/site/notes/Paradigms can have phenomenal longevity.md

 > All who drink of this treatment recover in a short time, except those whom it does not help, who all die.
 It is obvious, therefore, that it fails only in incurable cases.

-The obvious [[Confirmation Bias is motivated reasoning to defend one's assumptions\|confirmation bias]] in Galen’s statement is typical of the priests of paradigms who enthusiastically perform the rituals and ordinances of the paradigm without ever questioning their own assumptions about its efficacy.
+The obvious [[Confirmation Bias defends one's assumptions\|confirmation bias]] in Galen’s statement is typical of the priests of paradigms who enthusiastically perform the rituals and ordinances of the paradigm without ever questioning their own assumptions about its efficacy.
 This self-assuredness tends toward blindness as to the deficiencies of the paradigm while increasing the sense of importance of those who lead it.
 Galen said of himself:

 > It is I, and I alone, who have revealed the true path of medicine.